For more information, contact our office: 706-613-3110

 Come learn what ACC Toastmasters is all about.
 Toastmasters is for everyone!
 Even if you are already a great speaker, Toastmasters is a great place to make friends and meet new people.

-All employees are invited to attend any of the weekly meetings to learn more about your ACC Toastmasters.
-They meet every Wednesday 12:00pm-1:00pm, at the Bobby Snipes Water Resource Center located on Barber Street.
+All employees are invited to attend any of the meetings to learn more about your ACC Toastmasters Club.
+Meeting occur on the 1st, 3rd and 5th Wednesdays from 12:00pm-1:00pm each month, at the Bobby Snipes Water Resource Center located on Barber Street.

 Students in the Georgia Possible Program met with and prepared questions for our Innovation Ambassadors to learn about the innovative things that their respective department is doing.
 Some of the showcased departments included Public Utilities, Economic Development, Fire, and Planning.
 They learned about the mission for each department, how to prepare for a career, and more!
 Following a great rundown, our Ambassadors answered specific questions brought by the Georgia Possible Program students to help guide their success as future leaders of Athens-Clarke County.